A Green's function proof of the Positive Mass Theorem: Further directions: Geroch--type calculation for -harmonic functions.

-where $(M,g)$ is a $3$-dimensional, complete, asymptotically flat Riemannian manifold with nonnegative scalar curvature and smooth connected boundary.
-Assume that $|\na u| \neq 0$ everywhere, so that $u$ is smooth. \begin{remark} Notice that the condition $|\na u| \neq 0$, though far from being optimal, is automatically satisfied by relevant classes of boundary geometries.
-For example, following~\cite{Lewis}, one can show that, in the Euclidean setting, mean convex and star-shaped boundaries give rise to $p$-capacitary potentials whose gradient is never vanishing. \end{remark} To introduce our monotonic quantities, we recall that the $p$--capacity of $\partial M$ is defined as
+where $(M,g)$ is a $3$-dimensional, complete, asymptotically flat Riemannian manifold with nonnegative scalar curvature and {smooth, connected, minimal boundary}.
+Assume that $|\na u| \neq 0$ everywhere, so that $u$ is smooth.

+\begin{remark} Notice that the condition $|\na u| \neq 0$, though far from being optimal, is automatically satisfied by relevant classes of boundary geometries.
+For example, following~\cite{Lewis}, one can show that, in the Euclidean setting, mean convex and star-shaped boundaries give rise to $p$-capacitary potentials whose gradient is never vanishing.
+It is also worth noticing that the monotonicity of the functions $F_{p}$, defined below, still holds if the set of the critical values of the $p$-harmonic function $u$ is negligible and the regular level sets of $u$ are connected. \end{remark}